-The nutritive (feeding value) of the herbage was determined at the heading stage of the plants, just before the first cut.
+The nutritive (feeding) value of the herbage was determined at the heading stage of the plants, just before the first cut.
 Samples were analyzed for contents of crude protein (CP), crude fibre (CF), water soluble carbohydrates (WSC) and dry matter digestibility (DMD) using a near infrared spectrometer NIRS-6500 (Perstorp Analytical, Silver Spring, Maryland, USA) (Butkutė et al., 2003).

 Meteorological data

-Lithuania is located in nemoral zone, which is characterized by a cool temperate climate and quite short growing season of 190–195 days (Metzger et al. 2012).
-Ten-day meteorological data of mean, minimal and maximal temperatures, precipitation and snow cover were recorded at meteorological station in Akademija (55°23'N, 23°57'E) over the period of 2009 – 2022.
+Lithuania is located in nemoral zone, which is characterized by a cool temperate climate and quite short growing season of 190–195 days [16].
+Ten-day meteorological data of mean, minimal and maximal temperatures, precipitation and snow cover were recorded at meteorological station in Akademija (55°23'N, 23°57'E) over the period of 2008 – 2022.
 The considered agroclimatic indices were growth period (GP), autumn hardening (AH) and winter period (WP).
 GP was assumed to start after the mean temperature Tmean ≥ 5°C stayed for 5 days in a row and lasted until each harvesting.
-AH started when Tmean ≤ 5°C for 5 days in a row and ended at the first day of Tmin ≤ -10°C. Cold days were considered when Tmin ≤ -15°C, while the warm days – when Tmean ≥ 0°C. Degree days were calculated with the base temperature Tb = 5°C (Bélanger et al. 2002; Thorsen and Höglind 2010).
+AH started when Tmean ≤ 5°C for 5 days in a row and ended at the first day of Tmin ≤ -10°C. Cold days were considered when Tmin ≤ -15°C, while the warm days – when Tmean ≥ 0°C. Degree days were calculated with the base temperature Tb = 5°C [17,18].
 Meteorological conditions varied both in terms of precipitation and temperature during the period studied (Supplementary Figure 1).
 Although Lithuania is in the zone of excess irrigation, summer droughts are rather frequent events.
 The vegetative season of 2015 was dry but cool, and lack of precipitation during the season of 2018, 2019, 2020 and 2021 was accompanied by high temperature.
 Summer of 2022 was characterized by hot and moist weather.
-In contrast, summers of 2016 and 2017 were cool and moist.
+In contrast, summer of2017 was cool and moist.
 Particularly cold winters occurred in 2010 and 2014, while winter of 2020 and 2022 was very warm.
 Meanwhile, winter period of 2016-2019 featured short periods of about 3-4 weeks of cold, when the temperature dropped below -15°C and which are critical for ryegrass.

 Statistical analysis

 The statistical analysis was implemented in the open-source R statistical environment (version 4.3.1; (R Core Team 2023).
-Basic descriptive statistics was calculated using R package ‘metan’ function desc_stat (Olivoto and Lúcio 2020), analysis of variance and post-hoc tests were conducted using R package ‘agricolae’ (Mendiburu and Yaseen 2020).
+Basic descriptive statistics was calculated using R package ‘metan’ function desc_stat [19], analysis of variance and post-hoc tests were conducted using R package ‘agricolae’ [20].
 To estimate environment effect on DMY, ANOVA and subsequently post hoc Tukey HSD test was applied.
 The Kruskal-Wallis test was used for analyzing the influence of year on qualitative traits and Fisher's least significant difference with Bonferroni correction was applied to test for significant differences between the trait means.